Is tiering still relevant? Should it be relevant? Can we ever move away from it?

 If you’re dealing only with product resellers, tiers are great.
 These partner types represent the brand, put products in the hands of customers and help reach new markets.
 Program tiers are an easy way to manage straightforward investment levels based on reseller revenue and profit.

-On the surface, tiering programs seem smart—and the goals behind them are smart.
-But most haven’t evolved with the world and way people buy and sell products now.
+Most tiering levels haven’t evolved with the world and the way people buy and sell products now.
 Consider, for example:

 Tiering is also ill-equipped for adding new partner types.
 Because new partner types have different needs, you may be prompted to add additional programs with new tiers inside of them.
 Unique programs mean additional tracking, numerous log ins and extra rule structures to navigate for partners.
 They also increase workload for the internal teams who must maintain the systems.